Fanatics Sportsbook Super Bowl Promo Code GOALBONUS: Get $1000 in FanCash for Patriots v Seahawks | Goal.com US

 How to Claim Your Fanatics Sportsbook Super Bowl Promo Code

-- Download – Install the Fanatics Sportsbook app and scan the QR code.
+- Grab the Fanatics Sportsbook app and scan the QR code to get started.

-- Collect FanCash – At the end of the promo period, receive up to $1,000 in FanCash, i.e total of all qualifying wagers.
+- At the end of the promo period, collect up to $1,000 in FanCash, equal to the total of all qualifying wagers.

-- Redeem – Convert your FanCash into bonus bets (note: not withdrawable as cash).
+- Convert your FanCash into bonus bets and keep the Super Bowl excitement alive.

 Legal Fanatics Sportsbook states - AZ, CO, IA, IL, IN, KS, KY, LA, MD, NC, NJ, OH, PA, TN, VA.